brimdata/zed/README.md

 ## Install

-We don't yet distribute pre-built binaries, so to install `zq`, you must clone the repo and compile the source.
+To install `zq`, you can
+clone the repo and compile the source.
+For Windows, MacOS, and Linux there are pre-compiled binary [releases](https://github.com/brimsec/zq/releases).

 If you don't have Go installed, download and install it from the [Go downloads page](https://golang.org/dl/).